<< Back

 Snack Monster & Camelot - Star Moles

 Really incredible story rec from Trent.
 I keep trying to describe this music to people and the best I can come up with is, for these albums that is, if Aimee Mann were maximalist.
-There's a third album that's more of a Kate Bush rip so maybe that's where some of the more operatic choices are coming from-- regardless it is so overstimulating and jangly and hooky in the best way ever
+Or like some of the stuff off The Dreaming (Kate Bush).
+Overstimulating and jangly and hooky in the best way ever!

 Bleeds - Wednesday